externalPointerVariable/mlb-baseball-quiz/README.md

-# MLB Personalized AI Highlights
+# MLP Quiz Application

 ## Backend Setup

-Welcome to the backend setup guide for the MLB Personalized AI Highlights project.
+Welcome to the backend setup guide for the MLP Quiz Application project.
 Follow these steps to get your Django backend up and running.

 ### Prerequisites